Biography

 He has learn to hear and feel through the artistic environment in which he grew up.

 At the age of 14, he began to go to bars and friends' houses to make and listen to music.
-On Thursdays, he used to sing outside.

 At the age of 15, he began his singing lessons with Lúcia Lemos, which marked his future desire to be a musician.